 A Stroll Along State Street in Albany, New York

-even a Venetian Palazzo in their creations.
+even a Venetian renaissance Palazzo when constructing their creations.

 Some of the largest and most elaborate of the homes face Washington Park.

 Romanesque is one of the more commonly found styles here.
 While it has never been one of my favorites, after observing the breadth and variation on State Street, I gained a new appreciation for it.

 Noting the interesting treatment and carving of the stonework on many of them, it should come as no surprise to learn many of the artisans and craftsman working on these homes had come from crews used to construct the Capital Building.